About Our School

 Our Catholic School Council completed a site redevelopment project of our playground, the Green Tux Project.
 The goal of the project was to enhance the playground for our students – for play, fitness, socializing and learning.
 The joy of the children at play in our playground underscores the success of this project.

 St. Joseph School offers a French Immersion program from Senior Kindergarten to Grade 8.
 It is a dual stream school, with a population of approximately 420 students.
 Our school draws students from the surrounding local area, central and west city below the mountain, Dundas, Ancaster, Waterdown, Carlisle, and Flamborough.

-Our school community participates in many charitable fundraisers including the United Way, DREAMS, HWCDSB Annual Pilgrimage, Me to We, and “Our Neighbours in Need” Christmas Hamper Programs.
+Our school community participates in many charitable fundraisers including the United Way, DREAMS, HWCDSB Annual Pilgrimage, and “Our Neighbours in Need” Christmas Hamper Programs.
 We have an active Social Justice Club.
-Our students actively participate in service projects within our School and greater school community.
+Our students actively participate in service projects within our school and greater school community.